MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/windows-integration/web-authentication.md

 A few things to note when using the Windows Hello authenticator:
 - You can detect if Windows Hello is available on a PC by calling the `isUserVerifyingPlatformAuthenticatorAvailable` API.
 Learn more about this API [here](https://www.w3.org/TR/webauthn/#isUserVerifyingPlatformAuthenticatorAvailable).
 - Windows Hello only supports RS256 (alg -257) as its public key algorithm.
 Be sure to specify this algorithm when creating a credential.
-- To receive a [TPM attestation statement](https://w3c.github.io/webauthn/#tpm-attestation), set attestation to "direct" when calling the create API.
+- To receive a [TPM attestation statement](https://w3c.github.io/webauthn/#tpm-attestation), set attestation to "direct" when calling the `create` API.
 TPM attestation is a best effort.
 Only PCs with TPM 2.0 will return a TPM attestation statement, and the attestation process could fail for a variety of reasons.
 - Windows Hello employs a variety of ways to protect user credentials.
-You can by checking which method has been used to protect a credential by consuming the [AAGUID](https://w3c.github.io/webauthn/#sec-attested-credential-data) field in the attestation object returned at credential creation.
+You can check which method has been used to protect a credential by consuming the [AAGUID](https://w3c.github.io/webauthn/#sec-attested-credential-data) field in the attestation object returned at credential creation.
 The following is the list of AAGUIDs that Windows Hello may return:
   - Windows Hello software authenticator: `6028B017-B1D4-4C02-B4B3-AFCDAFC96BB2`
   - Windows Hello hardware authenticator: `08987058-CADC-4B81-B6E1-30DE50DCBE96`
   - Windows Hello VBS software authenticator: `6E96969E-A5CF-4AAD-9B56-305FE6C82795`